kitanbravo/alx-zero_day/README.md

-created a directory in my repo
+created a new directory in my repository